 On December 11, 2020, the U.S. Food and Drug Administration (FDA) granted emergency use authorization (EUA) to the Pfizer vaccine based on the data from its phase 3 clinical trial, which has been shown to achieve 95 percent efficacy.
-The first doses of the vaccine were promptly distributed to hospitals and health care systems across the U.S. to start being administered to health care workers.
-A week later on December 18, the Moderna vaccine, which has 94 percent efficacy, received emergency use authorization.
+A week later on December 18, 2020, the Moderna vaccine, which has 94 percent efficacy, received emergency use authorization.
 The Johnson & Johnson vaccine was authorized on February 27, 2021.
 Efficacy varied by geography, but overall it reduced moderate to severe cases of COVID-19 by 66 percent.
 (In the U.S., it reduced moderate to severe/critical cases by 72 percent and severe/critical cases by 86 percent).

 EUA is not official FDA approval, but would allow the vaccine to be used because there’s a life-threatening emergency and the safety and efficacy data show benefits that outweigh potential risks.

-AstraZeneca and Johnson & Johnson are completing phase 3 clinical trials in the United States and are expected to apply for emergency use authorization in early 2021.
+AstraZeneca is completing phase 3 clinical trials in the United States and is currently being used in other countries.